idiap/bob/src/doc/BobInstallation.rst

 * `SqlAlchemy`_: A Python SQL toolkit and Object Relational Mapper.
 This is used for storing and querying more complex databases.
 You need at least version 0.5.
-* `FFMpeg`_: is used to give Torch support for input and output videos.
-  Torch distributions will be compiled and shipped against version 0.6 or superior because of licensing incompatibilities.
+* `FFMpeg`_: is used to give bob support for input and output videos. bob distributions will be compiled and shipped against version 0.6 or superior because of licensing incompatibilities.
 That being said, for
-  '''private development''', you can use version 0.5.1 and above.
-Torch will work seemlessly.
-Please note that if you decide to distribute Torch compiled with a version of ffmpeg prior to 0.6, then the whole package becomes GPL'ed;
+  '''private development''', you can use version 0.5.1 and above. bob will work seemlessly.
+Please note that if you decide to distribute bob compiled with a version of ffmpeg prior to 0.6, then the whole package becomes GPL'ed;
 * `ImageMagick`_: is used for reading and writing image output.
 We currently compile against version 6.6.7, but other versions should work.
   Please note we make use of the C++ API (a.k.a.
 ImageMagick++).
-* `HDF5`_: HDF5 is the format of choice for binary representation of data or configuration items in Torch.
+* `HDF5`_: HDF5 is the format of choice for binary representation of data or configuration items in bob.
 We currently compile against version 1.8.6, Version 1.8.4 (and before) might not work.
 * `MatIO`_: is used for reading and writing Matlab compatible (.mat) files.
   Our nightly builds compile against version 1.34, but version 1.33 is known to